 - Credit Card (Visa, MasterCard, American Express, Discover)

-A veteran-owned leader in affordable and portable desktop-sized manufacturing equipment.
+A veteran-owned leader in affordable, portable, and fully-capable desktop-sized manufacturing equipment.
 A New Paradigm In Manufacturing Education.

 LEADING EDGE INDUSTRIAL